Caleb S.

 The American Psychological Association also provides guidelines for formatting a title page.

-The following is an example of an APA title page for an annotated bibliography:
+The following is an example of an annotated bibliography APA cover page/title page:

 By following the examples provided in this blog, you can create an accurate and well-written annotated bibliography.